encounterplus/module-packer/README.md

 4. In Visual Studio Code, open the folder that will contain your module.
 5. Open the EncounterPlus Module View (shown above).
 6. If necessary, create a module.json file for your project.
-7. Use the standard Visual Studio Code file view to create markdown files.
+7. Use the standard Visual Studio Code file view to create markdown files..
 8. Use the standard Visual Studio Code preview to preview markdown (they will now be styled as if they were in EncounterPlus).
 9. Use the EncounterPlus Module View to build and export your module!